sahebsinghh/Custom-Helmet-Object-Detection/README.md

 # Custom Helmet Detection using YOLOv5 🪖

+This GitHub repository contains the code and instructions to create a custom object detection model for helmet detection using YOLOv5 and Roboflow.
-This is a custom object detection project that uses YOLOv5 and Roboflow for data annotation and preparing the custom dataset.
+This project uses Roboflow for data annotation and preparing the custom dataset.

 ## Introduction

-In this project, we have used YOLOv5, an object detection algorithm that has shown great results in detecting various objects.
-We have trained our own custom model to detect helmets in images.
-The custom dataset was prepared using Roboflow, an easy-to-use platform for data annotation and preparation.
+In this project, we have used YOLOv5, a single stage object detection algorithm that has shown great results in detecting various objects.
+We have trained our own custom model to detect helmets in images as well as videos.

+### Roboflow

+Roboflow is a data annotation and management platform that allows you to quickly and easily create high-quality annotated datasets for computer vision tasks.
+With Roboflow, you can upload your raw data, annotate it with bounding boxes or other object detection labels, and export the dataset in a format that can be used to train your model.

-## Installation
+## Getting Started

-To run this project, you will need to install the following dependencies:
+To get started, you will need to create an account on Roboflow and have the following dependencies installed on your system:

+- Python 3.8+
-- PyTorch
+- PyTorch 1.7+
 - OpenCV
-- NumPy
 - YOLOv5